We all get them.

 But you’ll also get all sorts of drawbacks, especially if the chocolate you’re eating has added sugar.

-Speaking to a naturopathic doctor who specializes in clinical nutrition can help you find out if you’re deficient in any particular vitamin or mineral, and how you can make that up with your diet or through supplementing.
+Speaking to a naturopathic doctor with a focus on nutritional counselling can help you find out if you’re deficient in any particular vitamin or mineral, and how you can make that up with your diet or through supplementing.